mumez/Historia/doc/Tutorial.md

 modelSpace transfer: 5000 from: '00002' to: accId.
 ```

-You will see the mutation logs appear in the Transcript:
+You will see the mutation logs appear in Transcript:

 ```Smalltalk
 ##00001 typeName:HtBankAccountBalanceChanged class arguments:a Dictionary('value'->30 )